uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 For more details, see: <a href="https://www.monsterinsights.com/gdpr-and-monsterinsights-everything-you-need-to-know/" rel="friend">GDPR and MonsterInsights - Everything You Need to Know</a>.

-= Universal Tracking + Google Analytics for AMP and Instant Articles =
+= Google Analytics for AMP =

-MonsterInsights uses Google Analytics universal tracking, so you can track your users across devices and platforms.
+MonsterInsights uses Google Analytics proper tracking, so you can track your users across devices and platforms.

 Accelerated Mobile Pages (AMP) is a project by Google that helps you speed up your website.
 However if you don't set it up properly, Google AMP can cause you to lose your website analytics.
 Our Google Analytics AMP integration allows you to have accurate tracking on all AMP enabled pages.
 It works seamlessly with AMP for WordPress plugin.

-We also offer 1-click Google Analytics integration with Facebook Instant Articles.

 At MonsterInsights, we always stay ahead of the curve in helping you integrate WordPress with the latest Google Analytics tracking features.